WaterMApp/AndroidApp/README.md

 + [Backend](https://github.com/WaterMApp/backend)
 + [Android App](https://github.com/WaterMApp/AndroidApp)

 # B-L072Z-LRWAN1 - STM32L0 Board

-# Middleware - STM

-### MBED OS
+### MBed OS

-We have used mbed os in order to manage the lora transreceiver and the read of analog sensors in a more proficient way.
+We have used Mbed OS in order to manage the lora transreceiver and the read of analog sensors in a more proficient way.
 (Anyway for educational purposes we also make it work with low level HAL libraries.)

 ### MBED OS Repositories